-- Administer first-aid and have someone call 911 immediately if an ambulance is necessary (i.e., severe neck or head injury - error on the side of caution).
+- Administer first-aid and have someone call 911 immediately if an ambulance is necessary (i.e., severe neck or head injury error on the side of caution).
 A first-aid kit is kept in the equipment shed next to the fields and also in the concession stand.
 The league office also has a first aid kit on field 7. - 2.
 Notify the parents immediately if they are not at the scene. - 3.
-Notify the Tulsa Little League Safety Officer within 24 hours (Phone number found on the previous column).
+Notify the Tulsa National LL Officer within 24 hours (918-264-8359). - 4.
+Fill out a Tulsa Little League Incident Report Form and hand deliver within 24 hours.
+Copies of this form are included with this manual.

-- 4. Fill out a Tulsa Little League Incident Report Form and hand deliver within 24 hours.
-Copies of this form are included with this manual. - 5.
-Talk to your team about the situation if it involves them.
+- 5. Talk to your team about the situation if it involves them.
 Often players are upset and worried when another player is injured.
 They need to feel safe and understand what happened. - 6.
-Talk to anyone in Tulsa Little League who you feel will be helpful (i.e., League Safety Office, President, Vice president of your league, etc.). - 7.
+Talk to anyone in Tulsa National LL who you feel will be helpful (i.e., League Safety Office, President, Vice president of your league, etc.). - 7.
 Tulsa Little League Baseball accident insurance is supplemental to your player's own insurance.
 Claims must be filed with the League Safety Officer.
 This should be done as soon as possible.